Nithin-3/echo-meter/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the maintainers at nithin3dev@gmail.com.
 All complaints will be reviewed and investigated promptly and fairly.

-## Enforcement

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
-Project maintainers who do not follow or enforce the Code of Conduct may be removed from the project team.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html.